11 Questions About Peanut Allergies Answered | MyFoodAllergyTeam

 • Baked goods, such as cookies

-“My oldest has been having issues with hives, and the foods she’s been eating are the same.
-So now we think it was a new cookie,” a MyFoodAllergyTeam member shared.
-“Reading the labels again.”
+One MyFoodAllergyTeam member shared, “My oldest has been having issues with hives, and the foods she’s been eating are the same.
+So now we think it was a new cookie.
+We’re reading the labels again.”

 Be sure to discuss cross-contact with restaurants and schools.
-Although the term “cross-contamination” is sometimes used for cross-contact, it’s important to know that in the restaurant business, cross-contamination implies that a contaminant can be killed by cooking.
+While the term “cross-contamination” is sometimes used for allergens, it’s important to know that in the restaurant business, cross-contamination implies that the contaminant can be killed by heat.
 This is not the case with an allergen.

-Although many people have lifelong peanut allergies, studies from the American College of Allergy, Asthma & Immunology show that approximately 20 percent of children with peanut allergies will eventually outgrow them.
-However, it’s important to work carefully with your doctor for supervised testing to determine if an allergy has been outgrown, rather than trying this at home.
+Although many people have lifelong peanut allergies, studies from the American College of Allergy, Asthma, & Immunology show that about 20 percent of children with peanut allergies will eventually outgrow them.
+However, it’s important to work carefully with your doctor for supervised allergy testing to determine if an allergy has been outgrown, rather than trying to test this yourself.

-“Heading to the allergist tomorrow to have my son tested for peanut/tree nut allergies.
-Praying he has outgrown the peanut allergy,” wrote one MyFoodAllergyTeam member.
+One MyFoodAllergyTeam member wrote, “Heading to the allergist tomorrow to have my son tested for peanut/tree nut allergies.
+Praying he has outgrown the peanut allergy.”

-You may want to discuss newer treatments with your allergist, who can advise you on current developments in peanut allergy therapies.
-It’s important to stay engaged with your allergist and health care team in order to learn about evolving treatment options that may be appropriate for your child.
+You may want to discuss newer treatments with your allergist, who can help you learn about the latest options available for managing peanut allergies.
+Staying updated with your allergist and health care team is important, as they can tell you when new treatments become available that may help your child.

-Immunotherapy is a treatment option that slowly exposes children to peanut protein in order to train the immune system not to overreact.
-Oral peanut immunotherapy (OIT) is not a cure for peanut allergies and is not designed to introduce peanut products into a child’s diet.
-However, OIT can help some children avoid serious reactions if exposed to peanut protein.
+One newer option is immunotherapy, which slowly exposes children to peanut proteins in order to train the immune system not to overreact.
+Peanut oral immunotherapy (OIT) is not a cure for peanut allergies and is not designed to introduce peanut products into a child’s diet.
+However, OIT can help some children avoid serious reactions if they are accidentally exposed to peanut protein.
 Palforzia is the first oral immunotherapy treatment approved by the FDA.

 Find Your Team